MS symptoms Choices booklet

 Do one thing at a time and take each day as it comes rather than stressing about the past or the future.

 If you are experiencing new symptoms or a change in your current symptoms, it is important to inform your MS nurse and/or GP to discuss them.
 MS-UK has a symptom diary that can be used to help monitor your symptoms.
 It is available to download here.

 When showing signs of initial symptoms before a diagnosis is given, a symptom diary can help you to gather information and show how your symptoms can present when looked at together rather than in isolation.
 It can save time when visiting a GP for the first time.
 Rather than trying to explain what has been happening, it can help to share a diary.

 Appointments with GPs or neurologists can sometimes be overwhelming, certainly when trying to discuss and explain how you have been feeling.
 It can be a difficult time talking about symptoms, and sensations, and trying to explain just how you feel.
 By writing down and describing your symptoms and how they affect you, whether it is a new symptom or one experienced before, you’ll have everything to hand, for example, when did it start/stop, does it fluctuate and do certain things make it better or worse, for example, heat, stress, or time of day?
 Score how the symptoms affect you, one meaning it doesn’t affect you much at all, five meaning it has an extreme impact.
 All of this information helps to build a bigger picture when seeing your GP and/or neurologist

 The following are all mentioned within this booklet.
-They can all be downloaded from here.
+They can all be viewed by clicking on the links below

 For more information on the information above please see the following links.
 If you would like to discuss anything mentioned in this booklet then please call our helpline free on 0800 783 0518.
 If you would like a plain text version of this booklet please email email@example.com